I am coder by profession, was in corporate world for 8 years , now after sabbatical I am doing freelancing.

 Artificial Intelligence (AI), Machine Learning (ML) and Deep Learning (DL) are three terms people use as synonyms although they don’t refer to the same things.
+I will try to explain and unfold the difference between these terms

 So, what’s the difference between these three concepts?